david-ewan-campbell/bowling-challenge/README.md

 - Refactored code to so a current frame completed is in its own method - seperation of concerns.

+- Initially added a method to check if a current frame was completed.
+Moved this to the frame test file/frame class instead as more appropriate to keep that concern within the frame files.
+Added multiple tests to frame.test.js file to check for completed frames with 2 rolls/a strike or an incomplete frame then moved method that checks for outcome of completed frames.
+Tests passing.

 Bowling Challenge
 =================